edaplayground/eda-playground/docs/faq.rst

 How do I validate my account?
 =============================
-ou can reach the `validation page <https://www.edaplayground.com/validate>`_ by clicking run whilst having selected either Synopsys VCS or Cadence Incisive from the **Tools & Simulators** menu or by visiting: `https://www.edaplayground.com/validate <https://www.edaplayground.com/validate>`_ directly.
-You will need to supply some additional indentification information, including a company, organisational or institutional email address.
+You can reach the validation page by clicking run whilst having selected either Synopsys VCS or Cadence Incisive from the **Tools & Simulators** menu or by visiting: `https://www.edaplayground.com/login <https://www.edaplayground.com/login>`_ and clicking on 'Register for a full account'.
+You will need to supply some additional identification information, including a company, organisational or institutional email address.

 Enter your details in the form; read the terms and conditions carefully and, if you agree, click **I Agree**.
 An email will then be sent to the email address you entered.
 Open that email and click on the link it contains and your account will be validated.